 The effects of benzodiazepines may last from a few hours to a few days, depending on the dose and type of benzodiazepines you take.
-It is possible to be affected by benzodiazepines and not be aware.

 The immediate effects can include that you:

-- feel relaxed /reduced anxiety
+- feel relaxed / reduced anxiety

-- feel drowsy, sleepy or tired
+- · feel drowsy, sleepy or tired

 - have no energy

 - become confused or dizzy

-- feel good
+- feel really good

-- · have mood swings
+- have mood swings

 - slur your words or stutter

-- cannot judge distances or movement properly
+- · cannot judge distances or movement properly

 - have blurred or double vision

 - cannot remember things from just a short time ago

-- · do risky things that you would not normally do - may impair your capacity as a parent/primary carer of children - · may impair judgement while driving
+- do risky things

+- may impair your capacity as a parent/primary carer of children.

-If you take a very high dose of benzodiazepines and /or take it with alcohol or other drugs you can go into a coma or die.
+If you take a very high dose of benzodiazepines and / or take it with other drugs you can go into a coma or die.